-An installation monitor is a piece of software that exactly records every action taken by a setup or install program – every file transferred, ever registry entry changed or created, every checkpoint created and every icon installed.
+An installation monitor is a piece of software that exactly records every action taken by a setup or install program – every file transferred, every registry entry changed or created, every checkpoint created, and every icon installed.
 By using an installation monitor when you install a free trial, you can get an exact catalog of what it installs.
 When the trial ends, you can delete every trace of that program and reinstall it, as there will be no markers left behind to tell it you’ve had the free trial before.
 (Ordinary uninstall programs, provided by the software manufacturer, leave traces all over your computer, whether through sloppiness or design.)

 Mirekusoft Install Monitor is one install monitor that you can use to perform this function.
 It has the advantage of being free, and it tracks everything a program installs and the locations where the files are installed.
 You can then forensically uninstall or delete every file once you uninstall the trial, which should allow you to reinstall trial software after the free trial has ended.

 Use A File Uninstaller